Robyn-Smith/employeeTrackerDatabase/README.md

 ## Description

-Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
-These interfaces are called **content management systems (CMS)**.
 This command-line application was build from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This application creates a user friendly interface in the terminal that allows non-developers to easily view and interact with information stored in the database.
+This type of interface is called **content management systems (CMS)**.

 ## User Story